E*Trade Financial reports quarterly loss as it exits market making

-(Reuters) - Discount brokerage E*Trade Financial Corp (ETFC.O) reported a quarterly loss due to an impairment charge of $142 million to account for its surprise exit from market making.
+July 24 (Reuters) - Discount brokerage E*Trade Financial Corp reported a quarterly loss due to an impairment charge of $142 million to account for its surprise exit from market making.

 The dismantling of the market-making unit, which executes trades in many of the stock orders placed by E*Trade customers and those of smaller brokerage firms, is a final capitulation to the firm’s former largest investor, Citadel LLC.